cmsbots/bsflat.it/README.md

-# remove-bootstrap-radius
+# Bootstrap Flat it
-This small CSS file overrides all the radius comes with bootstrap More info here http://cmsbots.com/blog/remove-border-radius-twitter-bootstrap
+This small CSS file overrides all the radius comes with bootstrap to 0px More info here http://cmsbots.com/blog/remove-border-radius-twitter-bootstrap